remix-run/react-router/docs/guides/migrating-reach-to-6.md

 #### Justification:

-@reach/router uses a global, default history instance that has side-effects in the module, which prevents the ability to tree-shake the module whether you use the global or not.
-Additionally, React Router provides other history types (like hash history) that @reach/router doesn't, so it always requires a top-level location provider (in React Router these are `<BrowserRouter/>` and friends).
+`@reach/router` uses a global, default history instance that has side-effects in the module, which prevents the ability to tree-shake the module whether you use the global or not.
+Additionally, React Router provides other history types (like hash history) that `@reach/router` doesn't, so it always requires a top-level location provider (in React Router these are `<BrowserRouter/>` and friends).

-Also, various modules like `Router`, `Link` and `useLocation` rendered outside of a `<LocationProvider/>` set up their own url listener.
+Also, various modules like `Router`, `Link` and `useLocation` rendered outside of a `<LocationProvider/>` set up their own URL listener.
 It's generally not a problem, but every little bit counts.
-Putting a `<LocationProvider />` at the top allows the app to have a single url listener.
+Putting a `<LocationProvider />` at the top allows the app to have a single URL listener.

 ## Breaking updates